AniStepBall/aws-week5-terraform-infra/README.md

 ---
 ## Design Decisions and Tradeoffs
 No NAT Gateway
 NAT Gateway was intentionally omitted to control cost.

-Tradeoff:
+### Tradeoff:

-Lower cost
 Private subnets cannot access the internet
+Easier Access
+Less secure than private subnet + ALB design
+---
+### Cost Considerations
+Private subnet egress via NAT Gateway is omitted in this version to control cost.
+In production, a NAT Gateway would be added in each public subnet, with a corresponding private route table pointing 0.0.0.0/0 to it.

+EC2 (t3.micro) — low-cost compute
+No NAT Gateway — major cost saving
+EC2 (t3.micro) — low-cost compute
+No NAT Gateway — major cost saving**
+---
-Production approach
+## Production approach

 Add NAT Gateway per AZ for high availability

 ---
 ## Public EC2 Deployment
 EC2 instance deployed in a public subnet for simplicity.

-Tradeoff:

-Easier access
-Less secure than private subnet + ALB design
-Cost Considerations
-EC2 (t3.micro) — low-cost compute
-No NAT Gateway — major cost saving*
----

-## Cost Consideration
-Private subnet egress via NAT Gateway omitted in this version to control cost.
-In production, a NAT Gateway in each public subnet would be added with a corresponding private route table pointing 0.0.0.0/0 to it.

-EC2 (t3.micro) — low-cost compute
-No NAT Gateway — major cost saving

 ---
 ## Screenshots